roundware/roundware-ios-framework-v2/README.md

 # RWFramework
-Roundware framework, updated for api v2 and re-built in Swift and made open source.
+Roundware framework, updated for API v2 and re-built in Swift and made open source.
 See <http://roundware.org> for more information on configuring the server and other components.

+What is Roundware?

+> Roundware is a flexible, distributed framework which collects, stores, organizes and re-presents audio content.
+Basically, it lets you collect audio from anyone with a smartphone or web access, upload it to a central repository along with its metadata and then filter it and play it back collectively in continuous audio streams.

 ## Introduction

 This project consists of the Roundware framework (RWFramework) and an example app that implements the framework.
-Open the `RWFrameworkExample.xcworkspace` Xcode workspace to examine and run the project.
+Open the `Example/RWFramework.xcworkspace` Xcode workspace to examine and run the project.
+The file structure follows from <https://github.com/CocoaPods/pod-template>.

-The code is written in Swift 2.0 and currently requires Xcode 7 or later and iOS 9 or later.
+The code is written in Swift 2.0 and currently requires Xcode 7.2 or later and iOS 9 or later.

 You can look throughout the code for all methods marked `public` to see what is available to your application.
 This document outlines some of the more common use cases.
 Be sure to read the comments on the methods you plan to use.

 ## Setup

-A `RWFramework.plist` is required with minimum parameters defined.
-See the server setup documentation for more information.

-## Usage

-Your application is responsible for configuring the `AVAudioSession` for itself.
-You can see an example of this in the example app in `AppDelegate.swift`.

-Note, however, that `RWFrameworkAudioRecorder.m` was provided and added to the project to facilitate a more advanced way of recording audio that would allow VoiceOver audio to be filtered out of the recorded audio.
-The `useComplexRecordingMechanism` global flag is used to set whether this mechanism is used.
-If `useComplexRecordingMechanism` is set to true note that certain aspects of the `AVAudioSession` will be set internally in the framework.
-See `setupAudioSession` in `RWFrameworkAudioRecorder.m` for details.

-### Installation

 RWFramework is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: